Frequently Asked Questions

 Note: the dancers in this clip really are dancing this fast, the film has NOT been speed up during editing.

-Twice Blessed (1945) features slower but still very impressive Swing Dancing moves that look like they belong in a Goofy cartoon.
+Twice Blessed (1945) features some very impressive Swing Dancing moves that look like they belong in a Goofy cartoon.